rakirs3333/DashBoard/README.md

-Currently working on creating sand interactive Dashboard with the help of HTML, CSS and Javascript.The javascript development is under progress.
+Currently working on creating an interactive Dashboard with the help of HTML, CSS and Javascript.The javascript development is under progress.